How to Do a Bank Levy

 Many people wonder how to do a bank levy on their debtor in order to collect the money owed on their court judgment.
-After all, bank levies are a great way to get the court judgment paid all at once.
-It doesn’t matter if your judgment is from the Small Claims Court or regular Civil Court.
-There are a few factors to consider, but first, let’s define what a bank levy is.
+After all, a bank levy can be a great way to get the court judgment paid all at once.

 So, what is a bank levy?
 A bank levy is a legal move that creditors can take to satisfy a judgment.
 Basically, legal documents are served on the subject’s bank and the money/assets are frozen.
 After a certain amount of time, giving the debtor time to file a claim of exemption, the bank then forwards that money to the creditor.